datalad/datalad.org/content/pages/integrations.rst

   platform to create a unique marketplace that aids discoverability and re-use of publicly available datasets.

-DataLad can publish datasets and/or just contained in them data to many existing portals:
+DataLad and its datasets are compatible with a number of existing portals and storage solutions:

 - DataLad datasets can be hosted on `GIN <https://gin.g-node.org>`__, and any data hosted on GIN can be accessed via DataLad.
 Moreover, the GIN service is